 Housed in a former paper factory, Mercado Metropolitano is a sustainable community market with 40 independent traders under one roof (including a microbrewery).
 With a hopping vibe and an array of food options, it is an excellent London market for dinner and drinks.

-In addition to the Elephant and Castle location, MM also has other markets, such as St. Mark’s Mayfair, MM Factory, Mercato Ilford and Wood Wharf.
+In addition to the Elephant and Castle location, MM also has other locations, such as St. Mark’s Mayfair, MM Factory, Mercato Ilford and Wood Wharf.

 Spitalfields Market